-What is a Professional Coach?
+What is a professional life coach?

-A coach is someone who is has been professionally trained to help you create and achieve your personal and professional goals.
-Hiring a coach gives you access to someone who has the tools, processes and know-how to help move you forward.
-Your coach will be your champion during transitions, a sounding board when making choices, your motivator when big actions are called for, unconditional support when you fall down, a mentor and co-designer when developing and creating your future, the wakeup call when you don’t hear it yourself, and most importantly, a partner in creating the life you know you’re ready for personally and professionally.
+A life coach is someone who is has been professionally trained to help you create and achieve your personal and professional goals.
+Hiring a life coach gives you access to someone who has the tools, processes and know-how to help move you forward.
+Your coach will be your champion during transitions, a sounding board when making choices, your motivator when big actions are called for, unconditional support when you fall down, a mentor and co-designer when developing and creating your future, the wake up call when you don’t hear it yourself, and most importantly, a partner in creating the life you know you’re ready for personally and professionally.

-What types of people have Life Coaches?
+What types of people have life coaches?

-People from all walks of life come to work with professional coaches to help them reach their goals.
+People from all walks of life come to work with professional life coaches to help them reach their goals.
 The best candidate for working with a coach is someone who wants more and is willing to make changes.
-Coaches can work with people in any area of their life, the only requirement is that you are committed and are willing to do the work needed to realize your goals.
+Life coaches can work with people in any area of their life, the only requirement is that you are committed and are willing to do the work needed to realize your goals.

-How will Life Coaching help?
+How will life coaching help?

-What happens in a Life Coaching Session?
+What happens in a life coaching session?

 Each session is tailored to the client and will vary based on individual needs.
 In the beginning, we will discuss what you are committed to accomplishing through our work together and we will begin to create a plan to achieve your goals.
 You and I will collaborate to create assignments to help you progress towards your goals.
 We will work together to acknowledge obstacles, explore alternate perspectives and celebrate successes.
 With the conclusion of each session, we will revisit your goals and evaluate the next steps that are needed to achieve these results.
 Sessions are between 30 and 45 minutes, occur between two and four times per month and take place by phone.

 Even people who are committed to making changes can get stuck and don’t realize what stands in their way.
-Coaching gives you another set of eyes and ears to give new perspectives that can take you above and beyond your current mindset and thought processes.
+Life coaching gives you another set of eyes and ears to give new perspectives that can take you above and beyond your current mindset and thought processes.
 A coach can offer an unbiased and objective perspective, and can help you understand where your patterns and habits aren’t serving you.
 Most people experience that they are more efficient when working with a coach and that this provides the opportunity for them to realize their goals faster.

-Sometimes coaching isn’t the right fit and another helping professional might be.
+Sometimes life coaching isn’t the right fit and another helping professional might be.
 Here are some resources that may be helpful in that case: Resources when coaching isn’t the right fit

 What is your cancellation policy?